This article describes how to connect Tableau to Google BigQuery and set up the data source.

 Note: Tableau Desktop provides limited support for nested data when you use legacy SQL or standard SQL.
 For example, if a table contains nested data and you're using legacy SQL or standard SQL, on the data source page, Update Now won't work.

-For more information about migrating from legacy SQL to standard SQL, see Migrating from legacy SQL on the Google Cloud Platform website.
+For more information about migrating from legacy SQL to standard SQL, see Migrating from legacy SQL(Link opens in a new window) on the Google Cloud Platform website.

 Troubleshoot Google BigQuery issues